civpronto/comms-black-mobile/training/module-06-crypto.md

 </section>

 <section>
   <h2>🪙 2.
-Privacy‑Focused Coins</h2>
+Privacy-Focused Coins</h2>
   <p>
-    Privacy‑oriented cryptocurrencies aim to hide sender, receiver and/or amounts on‑chain.
+    Privacy-oriented cryptocurrencies aim to hide sender, receiver and/or amounts on-chain.
 They are tools for financial privacy, not magic cloaks.
   </p>
   <ul>
     <li>